raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 ### Example: ISS in the sunlight

 The behaviour of your code might differ depending on whether or not the ISS is in sunlight.
 The `skyfield` library makes it very easy to obtain this information for any `EarthSatellite` object.
-Can you consult the documentation and write a program that displays whether or not the ISS is in sunlight every 30 seconds?
+Can you consult the documentation and write a program that displays  every 30 seconds whether or not the ISS is in sunlight?

 ---hints---
 ---hint---